Greenhouse gas reduction mandate

 equation3.PNG

-The standardized emission factor of the fossil fuel component, Uf, is as follows:
+The standardized emission factor of the fossil fuel component, Uf, is 94 g CO2eq/MJ.

 The emission factor of the biofuel, Ub, accounts for the life cycle of the fuel and is calculated according to the sustainability criteria method.